 Article 184(3) Cst and the EmbA do not contain any indication as to the personal or territorial scope of sanctions.
-According to Swiss scholars, Swiss sanctions apply to individuals and legal entities that are located in Switzerland or conduct business from Switzerland, thus strictly applying the principle of territoriality.
+According to Swiss scholars, Swiss sanctions apply to individuals and legal entities that are located in Switzerland or conduct business from Switzerland, or whose acts have an effect in Switzerland, thus strictly applying the principle of territoriality.

-By treaty of 29 March 1923, the territory of the Principality of Liechtenstein has united with the Swiss customs territory.
+By the treaty of 29 March 1923, the territory of the Principality of Liechtenstein has united with the Swiss customs territory.
 As a result of this customs union, Swiss sanctions apply to Liechtenstein.
 Other than this exception, sanctions imposed in Switzerland have no extra-territorial effect.